bhratsharmaa/bhratsharmaa/README.md

   <h1 align="center">:octocat: Hello, I'm Bhrat Sharma <img src="https://user-images.githubusercontent.com/53399843/153120547-3254915a-7e42-41be-820c-91c1559b8354.gif"  height="40" width="40px"/></h1>
   <h2 align="center">An aspiring Data Analyst  :computer:</h2>

-  <p align="center">I'm a computer enthusiast 💻.
-I love to analyse data and I love to explore emerging web technologies.
-I'm skilled in the Data Analytics.
-I've built some cool projects.
-Do check them out.
-Apart from coding, I love reading books 📘, listening to music 🎵, and playing video games 🎮.
-I ♥️ talking about creative coding, so don't hesitate to reach out 😃</p>
+  <p align="center">I'm a computer enthusiast 🖥️ deeply invested in data analytics because of the fascinating insights we can extract from raw data.
+It's incredible how simple data points can reveal profound patterns and trends.
+I've built some exciting projects in this field, and I'm always eager to share them with you!
+When I'm not coding, you'll find me lost in books 📘, immersed in music 🎵, or hitting the gym to stay active.
+Let's chat about creative coding and emerging tech — feel free to reach out anytime! 😃</p>

   <h3>:handshake: Connect with me </h3>
   <a href="https://www.linkedin.com/in/bhrat-sharma-75b007251/">